 - Why Do Women Freeze Their Eggs?

-- How Many Eggs to Store for Achieving Pregnancy?
+- How Many Eggs Should be Stored for Achieving Pregnancy?

 - How Long Can You Freeze the Eggs?